 We love our mayonnaise based salads in the South, there is no denying it.
 One in particular, old fashioned tuna salad.

 Tuna salad is delicious on a sandwich, as a cracker spread, mixed with noodles or stuffed into tomatoes.
 You just can’t beat it!

 I’ve made a lot of this salad in my lifetime, I’ve eaten a lot of this salad in my lifetime and at some point I came up with the perfect recipe.
 There is just enough spice, flavor and texture to make this tuna salad the BEST.

 If you think about it in advance and can make this tasty lunch salad the day before, I think it just gets better once all of those delicious flavors mingle together overnight in the refrigerator.

 I proudly serve this tuna salad at any gathering if the occasion calls for it.
 It’s perfect for luncheons.
 This recipe easily serves a crown depending on how it is served…or just double up on the recipe.

 How Do You Make the Best Tuna Salad?

-To make the best tuna salad, it all starts with quality ingredients.
+To make your salad with canned tuna, it all starts with quality ingredients.
 Here’s what you’ll need…and don’t worry about grabbing a pen and paper, I’ve got a printable recipe card further down in the post: A tiny bit of butter, a shallot, celery, canned tuna, boiled eggs, salt, black pepper, Old Bay Seasoning and Mayonnaise (preferably Dukes).

 Personally, I do not care for raw celery.
-Taking the few minutes to saute the celery and shallot really makes this tuna salad a bit more special.
+Taking the few minutes to saute the celery and shallot really makes this recipe a bit more special.
 It takes the raw edge off but the vegetables still offer that bit of crunch and texture to the recipe.